How Prescription Medicines Affect Driving Ability

 Potential Effects of Some Prescription Medicines on Driving

 Some prescription drugs can adversely affect your ability to operate a motor vehicle safely.
 Certain drugs may cause drowsiness, dizziness, blurred vision, slower reaction times, concentration problems, nausea, and blurred vision.
 Other drugs may cause excitability, which can also affect your driving.
+Generally speaking, certain types of drugs are more likely to make driving more dangerous.
+The FDA lists these products as follows:

 • Anxiety medications